-Instant Pot Refried Beans are creamy, flavorful, and effortless to make in the pressure cooker…a perfect side dish for all of your favorite Mexican recipes!
+Instant Pot Refried Beans are creamy, flavorful, and effortless to make in the pressure cooker, with no soaking required.
+This refried beans recipe is the perfect side dish for all of your favorite Mexican food!

 What I really love about an Instant Pot (and what differentiates it from most slow cookers) is the sauté feature.
 This means that, if I wish, I can quickly sauté or sear or brown any particular ingredients before sealing the pressure cooker and letting it do its thing.
 This provides a great opportunity to add more flavor to a recipe without even dirtying an extra pot or pan!

 - In the case of these Instant Pot Refried Beans, you'll start out by sautéing some onion, garlic, and jalapeño until softened.

 - Then add dried pinto beans and a variety of other ingredients for FLAVOR, FLAVOR, FLAVOR.

 - From there, simply seal your pressure cooker, set it to cook for 50 minutes, and then allow the pressure to naturally release.
 So it's not that this recipe is exactly quick, per se, but it's still quicker than cooking dry beans in the slow cooker or on the stovetop.
 And because these refried beans are entirely hands-off while cooking, you can spend that "free time" preparing the rest of you Mexican feast...or, you know, prop up your feet up in front of the TV and eat some bon-bons for an hour or so.